ildarmgt/BitcoinNameSystem/extras/devblog.md

 # Dev Blog

+### 2020-07-27

+After much research settled on a way to safely do auctions.
+It's inspired by [this](http://archive.vn/evbJm) medium article.
+The simplest design would be:

+1. seller creates a transaction that has an output only they can sign to enable an auction
+2. seller creates transactions to be used to buy the domain.
+The seller signs 1st output and first input via sighash 0x83 (single + anyonecanpay) with output 1 going to seller at desired value.
+3. buyer fills out the rest to fund the buy and be able to broadcast tx
+4. since it spends a single output you signed, only 1 of such transactions can make it into the block, rendering all parallel bids invalid

+More than 1 tx can be created at different nlocktime so they are not spendable until some time, highest price with earlier spendable time or just single price.
+Tx have to be shared off-chain by the seller, can be done from browser, via ipfs.

 ### 2020-06-28

 Had development of this on pause to deal with the global situation.
 Now getting back into it, want to demonstrate the usefulness of these domains for non-interactive stealth addresses.
 The utf-8 approach of embedding the string was simple, but the stealth addresses must be in byte form to fit into the allotted op return format.
 Now I have to add a buffer based embed state and make sure the data can fit and be retrieved accurately.